ALAN-13 Reformation is passion project inspired by various logical puzzle games.

 What should I do if I find a bug or if I would like to give feedback about my experience with the game?

-You can contact us by the links provided on the bottom of this page (by clicking on the appropriate social media icons), or you can join our discord server.
+You can contact us by the links provided on the bottom of this page (by clicking on the appropriate social media icons), check the troubleshooting section, or you can join our discord server.